zmahfuz0613/js-algos-insert-index/README.md

 - Run `npm run test` or `npm test` to make sure the tests work.
 (They should fail at first.)
 - Get hacking on the problem, test when you think you've got it, and open a PR when it's done!

-### Notes

-- Pull requests due by 11pm.
+Pull requests due by 11pm.
 Happy hacking!